Our opinions of where to visit

 In my opinion, the main reason for visiting the Big Island is to see the landforms associated with fluid, basaltic volcanic eruptions.
 Such eruptions produce relatively low-slope lava shields and a host of associated volcanic features like lava tubes, pit craters, fissures and spatter cones.
 These are not associated with the continental volcanoes with more viscous lava that produce steeper volcanic cones.
 Fluid basaltic lava flows are found in many continental areas, such as the Craters of the Moon National Monument in Idaho and Valley of Fires Recreation Area in New Mexico, but the very recent nature of the eruptions in Hawaii makes seeing the volcanic features easier, as they are less eroded by weather elements.
 And there is nothing elsewhere in the world quite comparable in size to Mauna Loa.
 There are similar oceanic shield volcanoes in the Galapagos Islands, the Comoros Islands of the Indian Ocean, and elsewhere, but these are not nearly as accessible as those in Hawaii.

-Of course, as we discuss below, the Hawaiian Islands do have unique flora and fauna.
+Of course, as we discussed in the previous sections, the Hawaiian Islands do have unique flora and fauna.
 Naturally, this comes far down the list of attractions that are advertised by the Hawaiian tourism authorities or commercial websites.

 Main attractions on Hawaii